Aakriti28/Uber-Data-Analytics/README.md

 * estimate the value of the NYC market for Uber, and its revenue growth
 * other insights about the usage of the service

+## **Uber Fare Prediction**

+**This project aims to:** Design an algorithm which will tell the fare to be charged for a passenger.

+A fare calculator helps a customer in identifying the fare valid for the trip.
+They are often used by passengers who are new to a city or tourists to get an estimate of travel costs.

 ## **Required Packages**